sdake/heat-integration-tests/Jenkins.rst

 Keys will be stored in ``/var/lib/jenkins/.ssh/``.
 The public key needs to be installed in the account on the server that Jenkins will be using to post comments to Gerrit.

-Install the Jenkins GIT plugin (from the standard list) and the OpenStack version of the `Gerrit Trigger plugin`_.
+Install the Git and PostBuildScript plugins (from the standard list) and the OpenStack version of the `Gerrit Trigger plugin`_.

 .. _`Gerrit trigger plugin`: https://jenkins.openstack.org/view/All/job/gerrit-trigger-plugin-package/lastSuccessfulBuild/artifact/gerrithudsontrigger/target/gerrit-trigger.hpi